mauritssilvis/challenges/java/maven_basic_project/README.md

     <project.build.sourceEncoding>UTF-8</project.build.sourceEncoding>
 </properties>
 ```

-### Maven compiler plugin: `Source option 5 is no longer supported.
-Use 7 or later.` / `Source option 6 is no longer supported.
-Use 7 or later.`
+#### 2.2 Source option 5 is no longer supported.
+Use 7 or later. / Source option 6 is no longer supported.
+Use 7 or later.

 The Maven compiler plugin may halt with either of the errors